 Melt the chocolate, cocoa powder, and coconut oil in a saucepan over low heat, stirring constantly just until melted.

-Remove from heat and add the sea salt, ground cinnamon, vanilla extract, and honey.
+Remove from heat and add the sea salt, ground cinnamon, vanilla extract, and pure maple syrup.
 Stir well to combine, transfer chocolate mixture to a mixing bowl, and allow it to cool 8 to 10 minutes.

 In a small bowl, whisk together the eggs until well beaten.
 Pour the eggs into the bowl with the chocolate mixture and stir well until a thick batter forms.